mafdezmoreno/qemu_machines_confs/README.md

-# Some Tested QEMU VM on M1
+# Some Tested QEMU VM on M1 Apple Silicon

 These configurations were tested using the 6.2.0_1 QEMU version.
-Whit the actual version it's not needed to apply the Alexander Graf patch: https://lore.kernel.org/qemu-devel/20210120224444.71840-1-agraf@csgraf.de/
+Whit the actual version it's not needed to apply the Alexander Graf [patch](https://lore.kernel.org/qemu-devel/20210120224444.71840-1-agraf@csgraf.de/)

 ## TODOs

 __I'm working in the next issues:__

+- ssh connection
-1 - Debian not starting after installation.
+- Debian not starting after installation.

 ## Requirements